iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-07-12-javascript-notes.md

 });
 ```

 Now we see that, done would be triggered once myFunction is completed.
+All jQuery promises provide a done method that takes a callback.

-### JS Objects Concept
+## JS Objects Concept

 JS Object can hold anything, they can even hold another function.
 They are accessed using .
 DOT notation.